Photographer Says He Lost His Job After Leaking Pictures Of Rick Perry And Coal CEO

 Also at the meeting were Perry's chief of staff and a coal company lobbyist, Andrew Wheeler, who was later nominated by President Trump to serve as deputy administrator for the Environmental Protection Agency.

-Edelman says the day after the Dec.
-6, 2017 publication of the photographs by the left-leaning In These Times, he was placed on administrative leave and his laptop, external hard drives and photo equipment were confiscated as he was escorted out of the DOE's headquarters in Washington.
+Edelman says that the day after the Dec.
+6, 2017, publication of the photographs by the left-leaning magazine In These Times, he was placed on administrative leave and his laptop, external hard drives and photo equipment were confiscated as he was escorted out of the DOE's headquarters in Washington.

 Edelman says he was later told that his employment agreement with the department would not be renewed.